nrwl/nx/docs/fundamentals/modernizing-dev-workflow.md

 - It emphasises testability.
 - Its configuration APIs are similar to Angular as well.

-Many conventions and best practices used in Angular applications can be also be used when using Nest.
+Many conventions and best practices used in Angular applications can be also be used in Nest.

 To create a new Nest application, run: